deepomicslab/TCRclub/README.md

 | fixed_initialization | A binary value indicating whether the initialization of TCRclub starts in the default way (randomness).
 If this parameter is selected, the initialization of matrix C in TCRclub will be fixed.
 In this case, we suggest the parameter *repeat_times* should be set as 1.
 Default: False.|
 | CPU  |TCRclub runs on GPU by default.
 If you do not have access to a GPU, please select this parameter.
 Default: False|

 TCRclub has several hyper-parameters such as k, beta, single_cutoff and con_cutoff.
-For users seeking to fine-tune clustering coverage and its associated purity, adjusting the con_cutoff parameter is advised.
+All of them can influence the clustering performance and can be adjusted.
+For users seeking to fine-tune clustering coverage and its associated purity as immediately as possible, adjusting the con_cutoff parameter is advised.
 This approach offers the quickest adjustment, allowing users to increase (or decrease) con_cutoff for higher (or lower) clustering coverage in the consensus result.

 ### Identifying T-cell clubs
 TCRclub runs on GPU by default.